deFr0ggy/NightOwl-GUI/README.md

 # NightOwl-GUI

-NightOwl-GUI is a Python Flask Application, an upgrade of my NightOwl-CLI which i released a time ago and have been using personally.
+NightOwl-GUI is a Python Flask Application, an upgrade of my NightOwl-CLI which i released 2-3 years ago (https://github.com/deFr0ggy/NightOwl) and have been using in personal capacity.
+The github one is not that updated as i made a lot of changes to it.

 However, i though to give it a little upgrade.
 So that, we can work with the email files without the worries of clicking or downloading or executing anything from the email itself.

 This is pretty much a boiler plate for the time being, there is a lot to come to the project and will happen over time.
 I will be keeping this as an open source project with the sole aim to support he community.